mautic/developer-documentation-new/docs/development-environment/environments.rst

 ``.env.test.local``

 Mautic load default values filled in app/config/parameters.php file when the system is installed.
-These values can be override by .env structure.
+These values can be overridden by .env structure.

 Development environment:
 ==================